dynamsoft-docs/license-server-docs/about/activate.md

 * You don't want to share your usage data with Dynamsoft
 * You believe your own server would work faster

-If you decide to host your own DLS, please follow the instructions on [Host DLS Myself]({{site.selfhosted}}index.html).
+If you decide to host your own DLS, please follow the instructions on [Self-hosted DLS]({{site.selfhosted}}index.html).
 Otherwise, read the instructions below.

 ## Activate License